av1paul/LogIngestor/README.md

 - The application will be accessible at `http://localhost:3000`.

 ### Start the Command Line Interface
-- Open a terminal instance in the project directory and the change directory to `cli-script` using
+- Open a terminal instance in the project directory and then change directory to `cli-script` using
     ```bash
     cd cli-script
     ```